Deerah1234/alx-low_level_programming/0x01-variables_if_else_while/README.md

-C variables if else while scripts
+C - variables, if, else and while scripts